2024 - HaPI Measurement Scholarship - Currently Accepting Applications.

-Health and Psychosocial Instruments (HaPI) is a bibliographic database that contains over 200,000 records providing detailed, comprehensive information about health and psychosocial measurement tools across diverse disciplines and professions.
-For over three decades, HaPI has been the premier instrument database for behavioral measurement instruments in the fields of medicine, nursing, psychology, public health, social work, counseling, communication, and sociology.
+Health and Psychosocial Instruments (HaPI) is a bibliographic database that contains over 232,000 records providing detailed, comprehensive information about health and psychosocial measurement tools across diverse disciplines and professions.
+For nearly four decades, HaPI has been the premier instrument database for behavioral measurement instruments in the fields of medicine, nursing, psychology, public health, social work, counseling, communication, and sociology.
 The HaPI database is produced by Behavioral Measurement Database Services (BMDS).

 Examples of research projects that the scholarship is intended to fund include studies designed to: